araskal/Azure-Cloud-Mining-Script/index.md

 - *Location*: Where the VMs are hosted.

 F4's are the most efficient.
 They cost around $0.03/hour (or $25/month), and they give a hash rate of 2-2.5 kh/s.
-F2's are half the price (12$/month) but they give a much lower hashrate of 0.8-1 kh/s.
+F2's are half the price (12$/month) but they give a lower hashrate relatively of 0.8-1 kh/s.

 VM Size | Hashrate | Cost
 --- | --- | ---
  F2  | 2 - 2.5 kh/s | $12.5/month
  F4  | 0.8 - 1 kH/s |   $25/month

-   I would advise running as many F4s as possible, and only use an extra F2 VM if you free credits allow it.
+   I would advise running as many F4s as possible, and to use an extra F2 VM to optimise your monthly azure credits usage.

-   The hashrate will fluctuate during the day, as the machines running the VMs are used by multiple users.
+   The hashrate will fluctuate during the day, as the physical machines running these VMs are used by multiple users.

    If you have a MSDN subscription it's best to keep within your monthly budget.
 Otherwise you need to restart the VMs manually every month.

    If you have a large amount of credits, you might run into issues as Azure only allows for 20 low-priority cores per region.
-You can use this script and change the *location* parameter to have VMs running in different regions.
+You can create VMs in different regions by changing the *location* parameter.

 ### Monitoring & Expected Payouts

 The default pool is [minexmr.org](https://minexmr.com/dashboard).
 Using your wallet address, you can monitor the current hashrate, and XMR payout.
-The script will need about 3 mins to download the source code of the miner & compile.
+The script will need about 3 mins to download the source code of the miner and compile it.
 Afterwards you should see your hashrate increase up to the numbers stated above.

-A single F4 costs about $25 but will mine 0.02XMR/month.
+A single F4 costs about $25 and will mine 0.02XMR/month.
 With the current market rate of XMR the profitability rate is about 20%.